ch-domino/Paz1a/README.md

 # PAZ1a Subject Summary

 This document provides a summary of the scores I obtained in the PAZ1a subject, including homeworks, midterm project, and final term project.
 I received a `C` for this subject.
-This repository is made for me to share what I did this year with others for them to learn, compare, and help them with passing the subject.
+This repository is made for me to share what I did this year with others and help them with learning by comparing their code against mine.

 ## Total Scores